General questions about the park

 May I hold my wedding at the park?

-Wedding ceremonies are permitted in certain locations, though not receptions.
-You must first obtain a Special Use Permit from the park.
+Wedding ceremonies are permitted in certain locations after 5:00 P.M., though not receptions.
+You must first obtain a Short Term Lease from the park.

 Questions about Augustus Saint-Gaudens' life and family